 1. Human behavior is patterned: People become human in a particular way.

 2. Those patterns are learned (Lavenda and Schultz 2018, 6).

 We are not determined by our biology or genes.

 We are not determined by physical environment.

 Learning is crucial to human survival.
 “Human beings are more dependent than any other species on learning for survival” (Lavenda & Schultz 2018:6).
 This perspective enabled anthropologists to reject hierarchical ethnocentrism.
 Anthropology also rejects ideas of civilized and primitive.
-Anthropologists “reject the labels civilized and primitive for the same reason they reject the notion of biological race” (Lavenda & Schultz 2018:11).
+Anthropologists “reject the labels civilized and primitive for the same reason they reject the notion of biological race” (Lavenda and Schultz 2018, 11).

 How can anthropology help me?

-I saw an interesting blog-post today titled How an Anthropology Degree Helped Me Become a Better CMO: “In my first anthropology class I learned what it meant to be ethnocentric; which essentially means to view our own culture as superior to others.
+I saw an interesting blog-post in 2018 titled How an Anthropology Degree Helped Me Become a Better CMO: “In my first anthropology class I learned what it meant to be ethnocentric; which essentially means to view our own culture as superior to others.
 This had a profound impact on me and has stayed with me some twenty-plus years later.”
-I’m glad we also talked about ethnocentrism in our very first class!
-This post goes well with the sections on Applied Anthropology, Medical Anthropology, and “The Uses of Anthropology” (Lavenda & Schultz 15-17).
+I am glad we also talked about ethnocentrism in this very first class!
+This post goes well with the sections on Applied Anthropology, Medical Anthropology, and “The Uses of Anthropology” (Lavenda and Schultz, 15-17).